altocodenl/cell/readme.md

 - Change dot to dash for placeholders of list
 - Add multi put
 - do
+   - Check if when redefining a sequence, and the redefinition has less steps than the original one, the extra steps of the previous expansion are also removed.
    - native calls
       - add validations
       - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.